fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/tooltip-in-fusiontime.md

   - `text` customizes the text of the tooltip.
   - `header` customizes the header at the top of the tooltip.
   - `body` customizes all the text other than the `header` text.

+## Customise Tooltip content

+FusionTImes Version 2.5 added a new attribute property inside `tooltip` object named `toolText`, this attribute throigh the use of macros accepts input to custom tooltip content.
+The list of supported macros is given below:

+-  `$series.plotIndex.name` - Returns the name of data series for respective index.

+-  `$series.plotIndex.color` - Returns the palette/fill color of data series for respective index.

+-  `$series.plotIndex.plotIdentifier` - Returns the legend/plot icon of data series for respective index.
+This icon must be in-sync with legend of the chart.

+-  `$series.plotIndex.value` - Returns the unformatted value for respective index.
+In case of OHLC or a candlestick chart, the following 4 macros are used instead:

+  -  `$series.plotIndex.openValue` - Returns the unformatted open value.

+  -  `$series.plotIndex.highValue` - Returns the unformatted high value.

+  -  `$series.plotIndex.lowValue` - Returns the unformatted low value.

+  -  `$series.plotIndex.closeValue` - Returns the unformatted close value.

+  -  `$series.plotIndex.volumeValue` - Returns the unformatted volume value.

+-  `$series.plotIndex.dataValue` - Returns the default formatted value for respective index.
+In case of OHLC or a candlestick chart, the following 4 macros are used instead:

+  -  `$series.plotIndex.openDataValue` - Returns the formatted open value.

+  -  `$series.plotIndex.highDataValue` - Returns the formatted high value.

+  -  `$series.plotIndex.lowDataValue` - Returns the formatted low value.

+  -  `$series.plotIndex.closeDataValue` - Returns the formatted close value.

+  -  `$series.plotIndex.volumeDataValue` - Returns the formatted volume value.

+-  `$bin` - Returns the time spread in context (from-to).
+Eg. 12 Jan 2020 - 15 Jan 2020.

+-  `$binStart` - Returns the start time of the bin.
+Eg. 12 Jan 2020.

+-  `$binEnd` - Rreturns the end time of the bin.
+Eg. 15 Jan 2020.